Fixpoint Theory -- Upside Down

 We also plan to study whether some examples can be handled with other types of Galois connections: here we used an additive variant, but looking at multiplicative variants (multiplication by a constant factor) might also be fruitful.

 \emph{Acknowledgements:} We are grateful to Ichiro Hasuo for making us aware of stochastic games as an application domain.
-Furthermore we would like to thank Matthias Kuntz and Timo Matt for their help with experiments and implementation.
+Furthermore we would like to thank Timo Matt and Matthias Kuntz for their help with experiments and implementation.